 10. Invest in Design

 I don’t go on Fiverr and pay $10 for a cover.
-I usually invest $1200-$2000 in my ebook publishing process-and make it back the first week.
+I usually invest $1,200-$2,000 in my self-publishing ebooks process—and make it back the first week.
 You can compensate for the relatively modest size of your audience and look more successful with better-quality ebook design.

 11. Participate in Events

 Again, people: Think collaboration!
-Instead of trying to sell your ebook all by yourself, team up with 5-10 other authors and do it together.
-Do it in person at a bookstore, do it online-but get together.
+Instead of trying to sell your ebook all by yourself, team up with five to 10 other authors and do it together.
+Do it in person at a bookstore, do it online—but get together.

 That way, you all pool your small lists and end up with a much bigger audience.
 I recently ran a 99-cent, one-day, multi-author ebook sale off a simple blog post that netted thousands of dollars for the authors (without paying for ads on BookBub or any of the other book-promo sites).